iyves/iyves.github.io/Ethics.md

 ## Internet regulation in America
-I believe that government regulation of a large platform for discussion and expressing one's opinions presents the potential for abuse of power and overregulation.
+Government regulation of a large platform for discussion and expressing one's opinions presents the potential for abuse of power and overregulation.
 Although *some* regulation is necessary to uphold current laws against illegal activities like the circulation of child pornography, it is easy for regulation to hinder free speech.
 The discussion over regulating the internet is especially concerning due to the natural state of